NEW 📗Story: Garbage Bag

 The Andamans are rough and hilly, with little flat land except in a few valleys.
 The Nicobars contain most of the republic’s fresh water, and are more diverse in terrain.

 As a historical trade link between the Indian subcontinent and South East Asia, East India was visited by many historic travellers between East and West, including 9th Century Arab traders and Marco Polo.
-It was claimed in the 18th Century by Denmark, which later sold its claim to the United Kingdom after the UK had established successful colonies at Port Blair and and Rangat.
+It was claimed in the 18th Century by Denmark, which later sold its claim to the UK after the UK had established successful colonies at Port Blair and and Rangat.

 After the independence of the India and the exit of the UK from South Asia, the Andaman and Nicobar islands were incorporated as a union territory of India.
 Unrest over the government response to the July 1955 Tsunamis compounded growing nationalist sentiment, and a referendum was forced in 1966, which resulted in independence under a coalition lead by the Nicobarese Socialist Party.